lifeinink/my-e-cv/markdown/customised_news_podcast.md

         abort(401)
 ```
 ##### status/news ::STATUS
-Returns the current status of the news generator (sent, loading, failed or loaded) without affecting it.
+Returns the current status of the news generator ("sent", "loading", "failed" or "loaded") without affecting it.
 #### Tasker JavaScript Action
-To run the solution on my phone I first made a rough port from Python to JavaScript using Claude, then made adjustments so that the application ran smoothly in a testing environment on my laptop as a website.
-Then I adjusted the JavaScript to work with Tasker functions instead of Browser ones and made work arounds for the older version of JS that Tasker uses (this stage is currently in progress).
+To run the solution on my phone, I made a rough port from Python to JavaScript using Claude, then made adjustments so that the application ran smoothly in a testing environment on my laptop as a website.
+Then, I adjusted the JavaScript to work with Tasker functions instead of browser ones and made workarounds for the older version of JS that Tasker uses (this stage is currently in progress).
 ## Impact and Limitations
 ### Podcast Quality Vs Time
-- Smaller models like mistral-7B-instruct-0.3v have a more limited instruction following ability which creates a trade-off between CoT within a single inference and keeping the podcast within the time-limit.
-In addition the number of steps increases the latency between podcast request and delivery.
+- Smaller models like mistral-7B-instruct-0.3v have a limited ability to follow instructions, which creates a trade-off between CoT within a single inference and keeping the podcast within the time-limit.
+In addition, the number of steps increases the latency between podcast request and delivery.
-- Future versions could use scheduled podcast generation (for instance half an hour before I'm scheduled to wake up), limiting up-to-date-ness but allowing for longer processing times.
-Multiple inference could be used to filter from each news source according to interests, to create a more curated set of data to draft a podcast from with implicit CoT and multiple reflectionrounds, allowing for better performance out of the smaller models for which free-inference is available.
-This could be done using the free-tier of the Mistral API which has a 1 request per second rate limit.
+- Future versions could use scheduled podcast generation (for instance, half an hour before I’m scheduled to wake up), limiting up-to-date-ness but allowing for longer processing times.
+Multiple inference could be used to filter each news source according to interests to create a more curated set of data and then draft a podcast with implicit CoT and multiple reflection rounds.
+This would improve the performance of the smaller models.
+The free tier of the Mistral API has a 1 request per second rate limit, which could be used instead of the HuggingFace API.
 ### Scalability
-See the deployment section for how the flask server could be adapted to work for multiple users.
-In addition hashing of tokens would be used, as well as additional flask routes for CRUD operations on the newsfeeds for each user.
-Additional steps for content moderation and ethical scraping would be required as it's not guaranteed that the sources users provide would be appropriate.
+See the deployment section for how the Flask server could be adapted to work for multiple users.
+Additional features could include hashing tokens and Flask routes for CRUD operations for user specific newsfeeds.
+Additional steps for content moderation and ethical scraping would be required, as we can’t guarantee that user provided news sources are appropriate.
-Of course at larger scales a single Flask server won't suffice.
-Instead load balanced routing to multiple virtual machines or serverless scripts could be used and a cloud based database but at this point, and the use of key management services.
-But at this point the number of changes would far outnumber the original pieces of code.
+Of course, at larger scales, a single Flask server won’t suffice.
+Instead, load balanced routing to multiple virtual machines or serverless scripts could be used alongside a cloud based database and the use of key management services.
+But at that point, the number of changes would far outnumber the surviving pieces of code from this mini-project.